 Income Based Apartments: Income-Based, Subsidized, or “Affordable” apartments will typically be offered at lower than the average rent in a given area.
 However, the renter must prove their income is at or below a certain threshold in order to qualify for these apartments.
 This helps low-income earners afford housing where the rental market has become too expensive for their income.

-Luxury Apartments: Luxury Apartments typically offer more features and larger apartments than the average community.
+Luxury Apartments: Luxury apartments often offer larger apartments and more amenities than the average community.
 This will be reflected in a higher rent than a standard community offering the same amount of “bedrooms”.
-Luxury apartments are usually catered towards ‘renters by choice’, those who prefer renting over owning, because of the convenience renting offers.
+Luxury apartments are usually catered towards ‘renters by choice’, or individuals who prefer renting to owning because of the convenience it provides.

 Student Apartments: Apartments offered directly to students can usually be found in any city near a large university.
-These apartments will sometimes offer features such as shorter leases, close distance to the school, and the ability for roommates to split the apartment are all perks that these apartments may offer.
+TShorter leases, proximity to the school, and the opportunity for roommates to split the apartment are all perks that these apartments may offer.
 Their rent will usually be set near the housing allowance or dorm costs of the local university.
 This may be higher or lower than the market rate depending on your town.
 If you are a student, be sure to research apartments in your university town that are not marketed as “student apartments” as well, especially if you will be living there all year instead of just during the semesters.
 If you’re prepared to drive to school and sign a year-long lease, you might be able to find a more affordable apartment.

 Senior Apartments: Similar to student apartments, Senior or 55+ Apartments are offered to older adults who meet an age requirement.
-These apartments will typically offer features geared towards older adults and the benefit of all your neighbors being in your age range.
-Some senior apartments may be more affordable for those in their retirement age, while other communities may be more expensive if they offer additional services such as meals, transportation, or scheduled community activities.
+These apartments will often have amenities oriented for older individuals, as well as the benefit of having neighbors who are all around your age.
+Some senior apartments may be more affordable for those in their retirement age, while others may be more expensive if they include additional services like meals, transportation, or organized community events.

 There are other types of specialty apartments as well, though we’ve tried to cover the most common ones you will see.
 When searching for an apartment it’s important to look into the application process and see if you need a special qualification before deciding on it.